vzvu3k6k/rubygems_org-insert-readme.user.js/README.md

 # RubyGems.org: Insert README

-This is an userscript that inserts README in GitHub repository to https?://rubygems.org/gems/{gem_name}.
+This is a userscript that inserts README in GitHub repository to https?://rubygems.org/gems/{gem_name}.

 ## How to Compile